-I’m a little late to the cake doughnut party.
-In fact, this Chocolate Donuts recipe is my first doughnut recipe on the site.
-Thankfully, this is another easy recipe, with only seven ingredients –coconut flour, cacao powder, salt, baking soda, eggs, coconut oil, and maple syrup.
+Thankfully, this is another super easy low-carb recipe, with only 7 ingredients total.
+All you need to whip these up is coconut flour, cacao powder, salt, baking soda, eggs, coconut oil, and maple syrup.
 To make it simply dump the ingredients into a food processor, throw the mixture in the doughnut pans, bake it, and bam!
-You’ve got gluten-free, grain-free doughnuts.
+You’ve got gluten-free, grain-free low-carb donuts.

 My husband said this nut-free Paleo dessert tasted like an Entenmann’s cake style doughnut.
-My boys simply scarfed them down –they’re suckers for anything with sprinkles.
+My boys simply scarfed them down.
+They love my low-carb treats and are total suckers for anything with sprinkles.
 I tested this doughnut recipe with both coconut oil and palm shortening and found that coconut oil was far superior in this recipe.
-When I tested the doughnuts with palm shortening it was a challenge to get them out of the pan and their texture was too dry.
+When I tested the donuts with palm shortening it was a challenge to get them out of the pan and their texture was too dry.

 - In a food processor, pulse together coconut flour, cacao powder, salt, and baking soda